 I must admit that Jesus is no normal guy.
 We servants have to do what we’re told, but when Mary told me to do whatever Jesus said, I wanted to do it because I knew her and she knew Him better than I did.
 When Jesus ordered me to fill those jars with water, I thought He was crazy.
 All I know now, is that something cool happened because I did what He told me to do and I’m going to remember that night for the rest of my life.
 The oil and flour are getting low at our house, and I’ve been wondering if He would come and do this trick for my mom, too.

 You should definitely meet Him.
-I don’t know if he’s the Messiah but He is an awesome winemaker and He saved the wedding, though the groom didn’t even realize it.
-I’m not his follower or anything, but next time I hear He’s preaching, I’m going.
+I don’t know if he’s the Messiah yet, but He is an awesome winemaker and He saved the wedding, though the groom didn’t even realize it.
+Next time I hear He’s preaching, I’m going.
 That ain’t normal, turning water into wine.
 That was an extraordinary night!
 I’ve never met anyone else like Him, and I can’t wait to see what happens next time He’s around.